Ian Thomas Malone

 Corbell begins his documentary by laying out his intentions, telling viewers that he seeks to “weaponize” their curiosity.
 The film is largely compromised of footage interviewing Lazar at his home alongside archival clips from when he first made his claims.
 Las Vegas news anchor and prominent UFO true believer George Knapp, who Corbell lists in the credits as a mentor, is also heavily featured.
 Most of Knapp’s scenes are featured via phone interviews with Corbell, where the focus almost always seems to be an effort to heighten Lazar’s credibility.

 The notion of credibility was always destined to play a major role in a documentary like Area 51 & Flying Saucers.
-Lazar’s story experiencing credibility problems on a number of levels, from the very notion that the government could keep such a secret for all these years to his inability to verify his claims of attending Cal Tech and M.I.T., neither of which have any record of his attendance.
+Lazar’s story experiences credibility problems on a number of levels, from the very notion that the government could keep such a secret for all these years to his inability to verify his claims of attending Cal Tech and M.I.T., neither of which have any record of his attendance.
 Lazar’s attempts to muddy the water as to his employment records leave a certain degree of ambiguity to a sympathetic audience, but the complete and utter lack of any piece of evidence that could credibly prove he took classes at either school is an issue that Corbell seems intent to dispose of as quickly as possible.

 Corbell largely abandons any effort to objectively present Lazar’s story, at one point professing to Knapp that he finds that the evidence supporting his subject’s claims outweighs the many holes in his story.
-Almost everyone featured in the documentary, including Knapp, Lazar’s friends and family, and the director himself report to believe his claims, a problem largely of Corbell’s own making.
+Almost everyone featured in the documentary, including Knapp, Lazar’s friends and family, and the director himself reports to believe his claims, a problem largely of Corbell’s own making.
 Corbell’s desire to “weaponize” his audience is undercut by his indifference toward trying to convince anyone watching who wasn’t a true believer already.

 A reported FBI raid on Lazar’s house during the filming of the documentary further undercuts Corbell’s credibility.
 A dramatic sequence of a text message conversation about the raid starts off the movie before taking a backseat for much of the narrative.
 The raid is suggested to have been a government attempt to locate “atomic element 115,” but neither Lazar nor Corbell present any bit of proof to suggest that such a raid occurred, not even a disheveled house.